Nov 22, 2024

 First Circuit Court of Appeals Sides With Harvard University in Affirmative Action Lawsuit

-Harvard University website Photo Source: Adobe Stock Image
+A magnifying glass focusing on the Harvard University logo displayed on a website.
+Photo Source: Adobe Stock Image

 On Thursday, November 12, 2020, First Circuit Court of Appeals Judges Jeffrey R. Howard and Sandra L. Lynch upheld the 2019 district court ruling that Harvard University does not discriminate by race in its admission processes.
 Judge Juan R. Torruella, who died in October, had also been on the panel.